 4. Refinance your mortgage while rates are low

-2020 was a big year for mortgage refinancing, and it doesn’t seem like that will slow down in 2021.
-That’s because mortgage rates are still historically low, and they may fall even lower in the new year.
+Like 2020, 2021 was a big year for mortgage refinancing, and that may start to slow down in 2022.
+That’s because, while mortgage rates are still historically low, the Federal Funds Rate is likely to climb in the new year.

 Refinancing your mortgage can also help you pay off your home faster or lower your monthly mortgage payments (and if you get a really low APR, you might even be able to do both).
 Mortgage refinancing may sound complicated, but it’s a simple way to save a lot of money.
 Read our step-by-step mortgage refinancing guide to get started.